WebAssembly/tool-conventions/SetjmpLongjmp.md

 The first 6 words of C jmp_buf is reserved for the use by the runtime.
 It should also have large enough alignment to store C pointers.
+The contents of this area is private to the runtime implementation.

 ##### Notes about the size of reserved area in jmp_buf